-Bosnia: High costs of old TPPs, greenhouse gas emissions penalties14.
-May 2015. / SEE Energy News
+Bosnia: High costs of old TPPs, greenhouse gas emissions penalties, SEE Energy News

 Bosnia will soon have to pay to the European Energy Community more than 250MEUR of “penalty” because of the high greenhouse gas emissions.

 Emission of carbon dioxide (CO2) has to be paid and this Community, consisting of member states of the EU and the Western Balkan countries, plans to include all members in the Emissions Trading Scheme ETS.
 Potentially, BiH could become a member of the EU in ten years, but even if we do not become a member, Brussels won’t certainly allow the “big chimney” in the heart of Europe.
 Experts who spoke to “Dnevni list” estimate the bill that BiH should pay out of existing and planned power plants could be around 282 million euros per year, since the price could rise from five to as many as 30 EUR per ton of CO2, what is expected already in 2025.

 These announcements, as many before, are still comprehended with frivolity in BiH.
 In September last year, Bosnia and Herzegovina narrowly avoided the sanctions that are still “over our head” due to failing to adopt the Law on gas.
 They could potentially include a ban on exports of electricity, and a ban on access to energy resources of the European energy community members.